Italy debt costs drop at one-year bill auction

 A month ago Italy had paid 3.97 percent to sell one-year bills, the highest since December, at an auction that came soon after an unconvincing deal to help Spanish banks and ahead of crucial political elections in Greece.

-On Thursday, Italy sold the planned 7.5 billion euros in bills, with bids totaling 1.55 times that amount, marginally down from a month ago.
+On Thursday, Italy sold the planned 7.5 billion euros in bills, with bids totalling 1.55 times that amount, marginally down from a month ago.

 Analysts says uncertainty and volatility remain very high but Italian yields have eased from a month ago following progress on Spain’s bank bailout and an accord on a more flexible use of euro zone rescue funds to buy government bonds.